InfiniteEndeavours/Milestone-3-Event-Site/README.md

 ## Acknowledgements

-- Andrew Buncombe (Work Colleague) for advice on the Database Schema.
+- Andrew Buncombe (Colleague) for advice on the Database Schema.
 - Jack Wachira - My Code Institute Mentor for his feedback on the project.